 Where?
 We worked across four main locations, Freetown, the capital of Sierra Leone, and Makeni, Bo and Kono.

 What?
 Responding to the medical, educational and psychosocial needs of child amputees

 Sierra Leone is home to our largest project due to the immense need for support:

-- Sadly, child amputees are often seen out of school and are begging on the streets.
+- Sadly, child amputees are often seen out of school, begging on the streets.
 Child amputees are a particularly common phenomenon, since amputations were used indiscriminately by rebel forces during Sierra Leone’s ten-year civil war which ended in 2002.
 To terrorise and intimidate the civilian population, arms, legs, lips, noses and ears of children as young as six months old were amputated.

 - Sierra Leone is particularly ill-equipped to address the problem without help: though the country has been on the road to recovery since the civil war ended in 2002, Sierra Leone remains one of the poorest countries in the world and ranks among the ten least developed countries globally, according to the Human Development Index.